dimajix/flowman/docs/documenting/checks.md

-# Testing Model Properties
+# Checking Model Properties

-In addition to provide pure descriptions of model entities, the documentation framework in Flowman also provides the ability to specify model properties (like unqiue values in a column, not null etc).
+In addition to provide pure descriptions of model entities, the documentation framework in Flowman also provides the ability to specify model properties (like unique values in a column, not null etc).
 These properties will not only be part of the documentation, they will also be verified as part of generating the documentation.